Five Evidence-Backed Tips to Lose Weight

 You’ve probably heard that increasing your protein intake is important for increasing muscle and burning fat, but have you ever been told why?
 Basically there are three main macronutrients that make up all of the food we eat: protein, fat, and carbohydrates.
 Of the three macros, protein is the hardest to digest.
 This means that it requires the most energy, which raises your metabolism.

 Another benefit of protein is that it is used to help build muscle strength and size through a process known as muscle protein synthesis.
 Without high levels of protein, muscles would not be able to increase in size or strength and would actually get smaller.
+While it may be hard at times, there are plenty of simple ways to increase your protein intake throughout the day.

 Protein can also increase satiety , this is how full you feel between meals.
 The fuller you are, the less likely you are to overeat or snack.
 So more protein in your diet can lead to less calories consumed, bigger and stronger muscles (when paired with exercise), and a raised metabolism.